Roots and Radishes

 • Mustard - Just a tiny plop of Dijon for some additional savory flavor.

-• Cheese - Pecorino or asiago are great substitutions for parmesan in homemade Caesar dressing.
+• Cheese - Pecorino or asiago are great subs for parmesan.

 • Mayo - Traditional Caesar dressing is made with egg yolk, which ultimately gets emulsified into a mayo-like base.
-Adding a tablespoon of mayo adds an aspect of that flavor back in, and it's delicious!
+Adding 1-2 tablespoons of mayo adds an aspect of that flavor back in, and it's delicious!
+By the way, I also use the mostly yogurt + some mayo philosophy in my Greek yogurt egg salad.

 Homemade Caesar dressing ingredients in a small blender cup before being blended.